chkCreate/Cryptocurrencies/README.md

 ## Technical Elements

+* Working on incorporating an API call instead of provided csv file.

 * Employed Python pandas and numpy skills, and data cleansing methods.

 * Performed PCA to then cluster cryptocurrencies using K-means.